 It is very clear that rental properties must be in the right location and with the right numbers and it may not work well without getting both of those factors right.
 And it is very easy to make a mistake choosing a Condo for Investment that might generate looses instead of the wealth you expect.

-1. Using Condo asking price and price of that Condo rental, we can calculate cash flow.
+- Using the condo asking price and the actual or likely rental value, we can calculate cash flow.

-If the numbers are not what we expected, like negative cash flow or Cap Rate (that usually 5-6 % but it is 4.5 % maximum (neglecting a mortgage interest and any alternative cost) for Downtown of Toronto now and if a total ROI is less than what we would wget from a savings account or from a mutual fund, we could just evaluate the factors involved in why this is.
+If the numbers are not as expected, for example, there is negative cash flow or the cap rate, which is usually 5–6%, is 4.5% maximum (ignoring mortgage interest and any alternative costs) for downtown Toronto and if the ROI is less than what we a savings account or a mutual fund would produce, the factors leading to this could be evaluated.
 Is the asking price too high?
 Is the rent too low?
-Move on to the next and continue crunching numbers until they make sense as an investment.
-But it is too long annoying process and it might take weeks and months!
+Move on to the next factor, and continue crunching numbers until they make sense for an investment purchase.
+But is a long and sometimes annoying process, which might take weeks or even months!

-But all those 10 Condos generate very low Net Rental Income (2.75 % – 3.
-91 %).
-Taking into account that the breakeven point is 3.0 % and the main contributor to ROI is MVG (Market Value Growth) It means if the price stop growing up the investor has a high risk of losses!
+However, those 10 Condos generate very low net rental income (2.75%–3.91%).
+As the break-even point is 3.0%, and the main contributor to ROI is MVG, this means that if the price does not increase, the investor will face a high risk of loss.

 For each Power BI following report you may